GedionT/Hive/README.md

 <summary>Additional info</summary>
 <br>

-This project is built based on Microsoft's Guide of Design System based on Material UI Our component libraries are from Fluent UI - based on Microsoft's Design System
+This project is built based on Microsoft's Design System Guide and well known component library from microsoft known as Fluent UI - based on Microsoft's Design System

 This project is the result of huge research.
 I'm a long-time GitHub user so I've seen more than [7.3k](https://github.com/GedionT?tab=stars) READMEs so far.
 I've started writing docs for my open source projects (that are currently in their early stages so they exist in the private space for now).
 After I've **analyzed many popular GitHub** READMEs and other GitHub-related docs and features I've tried to create a general-propose template that may be useful for any project.

 </details>